Green Book

 1a.
 Overview of History of Science

-This portion of the exam covers what the core faculty takes to be the most salient issues and events in the western history of science-and-religion relations.
+This portion of the exam covers what the track faculty takes to be the most salient issues and events in the western history of science-and-religion relations.
 Standard literature in western history of science is well covered and literature in the western history of science-and-religion interactions is incorporated where it exists.
 The list uses a convenient periodization, resulting in the following subsections:

 • 1a(i) General